redmondWC/CSV-to-GPX/README.md

   * Confirm UTC_TO_PST shift is relevant for data collection
   * Set Timestamp format

-2. Modify Hours, Minutes and Seconds to extract from CSV files
+2.Modify Hours, Minutes and Seconds to extract from CSV files

-3. Set "Serial_Number for "bus" of interest for row[0] value
+3.Set "Serial_Number for "bus" of interest for row[0] value